fis/aoc/docs/2023-notes.md

 The amount of math in this is sufficient to noticeably bog down the rendering, so it's in a separate file: [2023-day24.md](2023-day24.md).

+If you're viewing this on GitHub, you'll be wanting [2023-day24-github.md](2023-day24-github.md) instead, as the GitHub renderer does not like certain use of the `_` character in `$`- or `$$`-delimited math blocks, and requires them either be escaped as `\_`.
+However, the KaTeX-based preview in Visual Studio Code (which I'm writing this in) does not like *that*.
+It seems impossible to satisfy both.

 ## [Day 25](https://adventofcode.com/2023/day/25): Snowverload

 To be honest, I was expecting something a little less of a regular puzzle for